minima-global/minidocs/docs/runanode/usingminidapps.md

 ![Windows](/img/buildonminima/minihub.png)

 :::note Testnet Coins
-To use the Wallet MiniDapp, you will need Testnet Minima coins.
-These can be got from the Gimme20 MiniDapp.
-Testnet coins have no real world value.
+To use the Wallet MiniDapp, you will need Testnet Minima coins which can be obtained from the **Gimme20** MiniDapp.
+**Testnet coins have no real world value.**
 :::

 ## MiniDapp Permissions